Leskodamus/shell-scripts/README.md

 # Linux Shell Scripts

-Various personal shell (bash) scripts for pretty much anything.
+Various personal shell (bash, zsh) scripts for pretty much anything.
 Use them at your own risk!